What Is A Metaphor?

 “This is easy,” the wise man replied, and touched the artist’s forehead, and took back his gifts of empathy and clarity, and all the knowledge that afforded these gifts, and all the knowledge they afforded in turn.

 Max, while I appreciate the advice, my feelings about the film are what they are.
-You may all call it class cluelessness, but if one group of people kills a second group after the first group lied to get jobs with them, my heart goes out to the murder victims.🤷♂️February 11, 2020
+You may all call it class cluelessness, but if one group of people kills a second group after the first group lied to get jobs with them, my heart goes out to the murder victims.🤷♂️

-The artist was pleased to be rid of what pained him, and he was pleased to retain his fame and his wealth, the admiration of his admirers and the respect of his peers.
+While the artist was pleased to be rid of what pained him, he was even more pleased to retain his fame and his wealth, the admiration of his admirers and the respect of his peers.

 While he spent the rest of his days painting works of brilliant color and vivid spectacle, few who saw these works recognized the world they depicted.
 And the few who did knew of no other.